shamil-sadigov/Distributed-Circuit-Breaker/README.md

 - Trace-log-saver => Saves all trace-level logs in centralized log storage
 - Critical-log-saver => Do the same thing but only for critical-level logs.

-Both of these services use Circuit Breaker when dealing with Log Storage.
+Both of these services use private Circuit Breaker when dealing with Log Storage.

 And let say that
 - Log Storage go down.